kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/patientfinder/README.md

 # Change log

+## 2025-03-06
+* fixed problem connected to the export of the fake patient

 ## 2025-03-03
 * fixed wrong enum filter in questionnaireResponse script
 * querying the right finding field to get the source category for AllergyIntolerance